geoloqi/Geoloqi-iPhone-Geotracks/README.md

 These credentials can be found on your application page [Geoloqi Applications][geoloqi-applications]

-After that, you may need to change the bundle identifier to something that you have push notification capability for.
-See [Push Notifications][push-notification-setup] for more info.
+After that, you may need to change the bundle identifier.

 Finally, plug in your iPhone, and run the app.